jumukbop/LICENSE/README.md

-I hope the world that everyone has "Equity Theory"
+I hope the world that everyone has equity theory.